 How to Get Around

-For car rentals in the area, I always check Holiday Autos.
-It will give you a list of companies, but for this trip, we found our best deal through Hertz.
+For car rentals in the area, I always check here first – it will give you a list of companies.
 Be sure to ask if they need any cars going a “certain way” if you want a different drop off location to avoid the one-way fee.

 I hope this helped you plan your trip and gave you some ideas on the things to do in Rapid City and around.